fumieval/rhythm-game-tutorial/draft.md

 ```

-`withSound` is a function that plays the supplied sound while running the given action. `stand` waits indefinitely.
+`withSound` is a function that plays the supplied sound while running an action. `stand` waits indefinitely.
 It is easy to combine the graphical thing with the music -- Just replace `stand` with something to draw.